aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/etcdbackup.md

   How to Backup and Restore External ETCD
 ---
 {{% alert title="Note" color="warning" %}}
-External ETCD topology is supported for vSphere, CloudStack and Snow clusters, but not yet for Bare Metal or Nutanix clusters.
+External ETCD topology is supported for vSphere, CloudStack, Snow and Nutanix clusters, but not yet for Bare Metal clusters.
 {{% /alert %}}

 This page contains steps for backing up a cluster by taking an ETCD snapshot, and restoring the cluster from a snapshot.